inakaegg/ruby-expand-selection-jump/README.md

 4. Press F5 (Run Extension) and try the commands in the launched Extension Development Host

 The `tree-sitter/` folder already ships the runtime (`tree-sitter.wasm`) and Ruby grammar (`tree-sitter-ruby.wasm`), so no extra build steps are needed.

+### Testing

+Run `npm run test` to build the extension and execute the Tree-sitter–based jump regression tests.
+These tests feed sample `while`/`until`/`for` blocks (with and without inline `do`) directly through `computeBlockTargetOffset`, ensuring the jump command keeps working even without VS Code running.

 ## Limitations / roadmap
 - Heredocs (`<<ID`), `%q/%Q/%w`-style literals, and regex literals are exposed by Tree-sitter as string nodes.
 This extension currently treats them as opaque strings, so nested Ruby code inside them isn’t inspected.